vipinpv85/DPDK_SURICATA-4_1_1/README.md

 # DPDK_SURICATA-4_1_4

-porting ACL from 3.0 - work in progress
+porting ACL from 3.0 - on hold
+`creating patch request for dev branch of Suricata 6.0`

 ## Motivation